bradenkallin/TechPack/readme.txt

 to a Phant server over a GSM connection.

-Most of this code was copied from Adafruit repositories and other IoT projects, and is not actively maintained.
+Most of this code was copied from Adafruit repositories and other IoT projects, and is not finished or actively maintained.

+Unfinished code is marked with !! in comments